geroafonso/ipsec_traffic_exporter/README.md

 curl localhost:9754
 ```

-The result may be similar with:
+The result may be similar to:

 ```raw
 # HELP process_virtual_memory_bytes Virtual memory size in bytes.